 “It indeed is a pretty day to be seeing again” says Bipani as her bandages are removed and she sees the world clearly again.

 As she slowly opens her eyes, Bipani is overcome with emotion and cannot believe that she can see so clearly.
 Her mother and her sister are watching her intently, and they too are stunned as she tells Dr. Ruit that she can see clearly.

 A few hours later, Bipani says that she can see the forest, the hills, the mountains, and the sky.
 But the most excited she is about is going back to school.
 “I will now be able to study and do my homework without difficulty”, she says.
 Bipani’s best friend is called Manisha, and Bipani cannot wait to go back home and tell her that she can see clearly for the first time in her life.

-For more pictures of the lives that are being transformed thanks to surgical interventions to cure blindness, please follow the Tej Kohli & Ruit Foundation on Instagram at : https://www.instagram.com/tejkohliruit/
+For more on the lives that are being transformed thanks to surgical interventions to cure blindness: Follow the Tej Kohli & Ruit Foundation on Instagram at: https://www.instagram.com/tejkohliruit/

 In Pictures: Nepal's God of Sight eye doctor seeks to expand work